danielchengml/twitch-livestreams/Frontend/README.md

 Here are the instructions to get the program up and running on the machine. *Do ensure that prerequisites are installed on your machine*

-1. Open the terminal and navigate to the "twitch-livestreams/Frontend" Folder
+1. __Open the terminal and navigate__ to the "twitch-livestreams/Frontend" Folder
 ```
 $ cd twitch-livestreams
 $ cd Frontend
 ```
-1. Get and install dependencies:
+1. Get and __install dependencies__:
 ```
 $ npm install
 ```
-1. Run Mobile Emulator:
+1. __Run Mobile Emulator__:

-  - For macOS users: To setup and run Xcode, follow setup and run instructions from the React Native's documentation for [macOS/iOS](https://facebook.github.io/react-native/docs/getting-started.html#xcode)
+  - For macOS users: To setup and run Xcode, follow setup and run instructions from the React Native's documentation for [macOS/iOS](https://facebook.github.io/react-native/docs/running-on-device.html)

-  - For WindowsOS users: To setup and run Android Virtual Machine (AVM)on Android Studios, follow the setup instructions from the React Native's documentation for [Windows/Android](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies)
+  - For WindowsOS users: To setup and run Android Virtual Machine (AVM)on Android Studios, follow the setup instructions from the React Native's documentation for [Windows/Android](https://facebook.github.io/react-native/docs/running-on-device.html)

-1. Map the Emulator's port to the machines port to ensure that the Emulator can communicate with the machine locally.
+1. __Map the Emulator's port__ to the machines port to ensure that the Emulator can communicate with the machine locally.

   - For macPC/iOS Setup:

+      Generally No issue connecting to local development server.
+If prolems persist., do refer to documentation [here](https://facebook.github.io/react-native/docs/running-on-device.html#troubleshooting)

   - For Windows/Android Setup:
   ```
   $ adb reverse tcp:8080 tcp:8080
   ```
-1. Run the project (do ensure that the mobile emulator is up and running on your machine):
+1. __Run the project__ (do ensure that the mobile emulator is up and running on your machine):
 ```
 $ npm run ios (for MacOS)
 $ npm run android (for Android)